1and1/checkmk-java-client/README.md

 1. First two segments: The generator script version.
 2. Last segments: The Checkmk API version specification.

-Example: Version `1.0.2.1.0.17` contains of the parts `1.0` being the generator script version, and `2.1.0.17` referencing to the Checkmk API `2.1.0p17`.
+Example: Version `1.0.2.1.0.17` is composed of the parts `1.0` being the generator script version, and `2.1.0.17` referencing to the Checkmk API `2.1.0p17`.

 ## License